djaramilloj/converter_kg_lb/README.md

-# converter_kg_lb
+# converter from kg to lb

 converter of kg to lb and viceversa

 ## description
 here you will be able to set a value on kg and know how that value is on lb here you will be able to set a value on lb and know how that value is on kg

 ## installing